YasserJJJJ/AI-stock-market-app/README.md

 2) **👉 run this command inside the folder: npm install**

-3) **Set Up Environment Variables, Replace the placeholder values with your real credentials.
-You can get these by signing up at: MongoDB, Gemini, Inngest, Finnhub.**
+3) **Set Up Environment Variables**

+replace the placeholder values with your real credentials.
+You can get these by signing up at: MongoDB, Gemini, Inngest, Finnhub.

 Create a new file named .env in the root of your project and add the following content:

 NODE_ENV='development'
 NEXT_PUBLIC_BASE_URL=http://localhost:3000

-#FINNHUB
 NEXT_PUBLIC_NEXT_PUBLIC_FINNHUB_API_KEY=
 FINNHUB_BASE_URL=https://finnhub.io/api/v1

-#MONGODB
 MONGODB_URI=

-#BETTER AUTH
 BETTER_AUTH_SECRET=
 BETTER_AUTH_URL=http://localhost:3000

-#GEMINI
 GEMINI_API_KEY=

-#NODEMAILER
 NODEMAILER_EMAIL=
 NODEMAILER_PASSWORD=